Inverse theorems for discretized sums and $L^q$ norms of convolutions in $\mathbb{R}^d$: Proof of Theorem

-Thus, we can uniformize $B$ once again by partially collapsing the branching in each $2^{sL}(B\cap I)$ so that \ref{B4} holds for some $k_s$-dimensional plane $V_I$ (this requires a straightforward variant of Lemma \ref{lem:collapse-branching}).
-Doing so reduces the cardinality of each $2^{sL}(B\cap I)$ by a factor $\le M_s$, and so by \eqref{eq:branching-loss-B} the total loss in cardinality is an acceptable factor $2^{O(\delta)m}$.
+Thus, we can apply Lemma \ref{lem:collapse-branching}, replacing each $B_L^I$ by a suitable subset, so that \ref{B4} holds for this choice of $V_I$ (and uniformity is preserved).
+Doing so reduces the cardinality of each $B_L^I$ by a factor $\lesssim 2^{M_s}$, and so by \eqref{eq:branching-loss-B} the total loss in cardinality is an acceptable factor $2^{O(\delta)m}$.
 This finishes the proof of Theorem \ref{thm:inverse}.